This is a new and improved version of a popular post published on March 21, 2012.

 7) Listen to your early customers for feedback

 This is a topic near and dear to our hearts here at Apptentive, of course.
-Developers using our in-app feedback service regularly tell us about the victories that come out of their customer interactions.
+Companies using our in-app feedback and communications tools service regularly tell us about the victories that come out of their customer interactions.
 When you launch an app, you’ve got, at best, a guess about who is going to use it and why.
 Once it’s in the wild, your job is to figure out what you were right about, what you missed on and how you can improve.

 8) Ask the right people for ratings